albertintech/apai/docs/congress/cmf/fema/sample-mmd-ballot.md

 - **none | Independent** (Kim) = True independent, not registered with any party
 - **none | Forward** (Park) = Not registered with a party, but endorsed by Forward Party
 - **Green | Green, Working Families** (Patel) = Green Party member with coalition endorsement

 ---

-### About the FCAO Exam

-All candidates for federal office are required to take the **Federal Candidate Assessment Office (FCAO)** examination, which tests knowledge of:

-- U.S. Constitutional structure and principles
-- Federal government powers and limitations
-- Bill of Rights and civil liberties
-- Legislative, executive, and judicial branch functions
-- Historical context of American governance

-The FCAO examination is a **transparency mechanism, not a qualification barrier**.
-No minimum score is required -- candidates scoring 0% may still run and serve if voters choose them.
-Scores are displayed on ballots to help voters assess candidates' understanding of constitutional governance and federal office responsibilities.

-Candidates may retake the exam unlimited times, with only their highest score reported.
-This allows candidates to demonstrate improvement and commitment to learning.

-**FCAO Exam Range in This Election:**
-- **Highest:** Jennifer Kim (Independent) - 95%
-- **90%+ (3 candidates):** Kim (95%), Chen (92%), Wilson (91%)
-- **80-89% (7 candidates):** Park (89%), Martinez (88%), Patel (87%), Rodriguez (85%), Harris (84%), O'Brien (83%), Mendez (81%)
-- **Below 80% (2 candidates):** Anderson (79%), Torres (77%)

----